overwatchTO/overwatchto.github.io/rules.md

       <p>Players eligible to play in the league must: (i) have an active Battle.net account that is in good standing; (ii) at the start of each season, are over the age of majority in Canada; (iii) possess a personal licensed copy of Overwatch (PC) associated with their account.
 All applicable laws and regulations apply.
 An individual entrant may only win one prize during the tournament.</p>
       <h2>2.
 Teams</h2>
       <h3>2.1 Toronto Overwatch Beer League</h3>
-      <p>The Toronto Overwatch Beer League is a locally based competition, where teams that are comprised of up to six (6) Players, and four (4) substitutes, compete as part of a team (“Team(s)”) to play the PC version of Overwatch in a LAN based setting exclusively at the Raiders eSports Centre venue.
+      <p>The Toronto Overwatch Beer League is a locally based competition, where teams that are comprised of up to six (6) Players, and six (6) substitutes, compete as part of a team (“Team(s)”) to play the PC version of Overwatch in a LAN based setting exclusively at the Raiders eSports Centre venue.
 Teams are registered in advance and will add Players as needed to complete a roster.
 None of the Team members may be associated with more than one Team in the Toronto Overwatch Beer League.</p>
       <h4>2.1.1 Team Names</h4>
       <p>All teams will have been selected in advance, selected teams must comply with team naming standards as dictated by an Overwatch Toronto Organization administrator.
 If an administrator feels that a name is offensive, discriminatory, or in any way is not in keeping with the community standards of the Toronto Overwatch Beer League, the team captain will be asked to resubmit their team name.
 Teams cannot play until an approved team name has been selected.</p>
       <h4>2.1.2 Team Tags</h4>